b3lial/amiga-chunky-planar-example/README.md

 ## About
 I was looking for a leightweight example on how to convert chunky/planar buffers.
-Furthermore, I wanted to embedd it in my Amiga projects which are cross-compiled via gcc on my machine and not on the Amiga themself.
+Furthermore, I wanted to embedd it into my Amiga projects which are cross-compiled via gcc on my machine and not on the Amiga themself.
+I did not find anything which met these requirements so I created this project.

+It is no rocket since: I basically took the assembler code from Morten Eriksen which provides two function to convert the different buffer types.
+Around it, I set up a C environment with some example code for educational purpose and a makefile.

 ## Build
-...
+There are two ways to compile this project:

+* Install gcc and vasm locally to run `make`.
+* Install my [amiga build]() docker container

-## Output
+## Usage
 ...